mihailthebuilder/fight-alerts-backend/README.md

 # Features completed

+AWS Lambda that...
-Service that scrapes a site for upcoming fights
+- scrapes a site for upcoming UFC events

-AWS Lambda that runs the service
+- stores the data in an Aurora Postgres instance
+- sets an EventBridge rule to trigger on the day of the next event

 Terraform deployment instructions

+Unit tests & Cucumber service tests

 Jenkins test & deployment pipeline, with local Jenkins server hosted in a separate repository

-Unit tests & Cucumber service tests

-AWS Aurora Postgres instance to host the scraped data

 # Development